MahmoodAbuAwwad/EXALT_Internship_Jenkins_Task/centos7/readme.txt

 it will create 2 root-key in same dir public/private

 3- write docker file
-dockerfile contains some imporntant comments
+dockerfile have some imporntant comments